abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 ` this will handle the order of the migration tables` Nov/26 **Purpose:**
 < this to handle what i told before in the last commit .>

+### Commit

+` instructions of how you can setup your project without using docker ` Nov/27 **Purpose:**
+< now you can follow this guide if you don't want use docker knowing you can do that without effecting docker setup so you can run your project
+in different way but you must follow the instructions to know how >